Vel Phillips Memorial High School: History

 The school was originally built in 1966, but received a major addition in 1967 because the school's population was higher than expected.
-It was originally named for James Madison, a U.S. Founding Father and the nation's fourth president.
+It was originally named for James Madison, a U.S. Founding Father, the nation's fourth president, and the city of Madison's namesake.
 The A-Wing housed the senior high and B-Wing the junior high.
 It was not until the 1970s that Thomas Jefferson Middle School (now Ezekiel Gillespie) was built.
 A fieldhouse was added in 1992.

 On February 11, 2014, principal Bruce Dahmen unexpectedly died from a heart attack while on a field trip with students.
 A memorial service was held in the main gym.
 The welcome center was named after Dahmen.

 From May 2022 to August 2024, the school went under an extensive renovation as part of a referendum passed in the fall of 2020.

 In 2022, the school was renamed as Vel Phillips Memorial High School by the Madison Metropolitan School District board after concern was raised by the public over James Madison's ownership of enslaved people, following a petition started by a student in 2017.
 Only one year later, the adjacent Thomas Jefferson Middle School was renamed as Ezekiel Gillespie Middle School.